Editorial Policies

 ORCID

-The Journal's editors strongly recommend that authors submitting manuscripts register an "Open Researcher and Contributor Identifier" or ORCID.
+The Journal's editors strongly recommend that authors submitting manuscripts register an "Open Researcher and Contributor Identifier" or ORCiD.

 This registration provides a unique and stable digital author identity that ensures that the article is attributed to the correct person and improves the searchability of all the author's publications.
 This helps to ensure that the author receives recognition for their work.
 As a person's ORCiD remains the same as long as the account exists, any name changes, change of employment, department affiliation or research field do not affect the searchability of previous publications.
 This facilitates correspondence between research colleagues.